-Our global senior management team come from a wide range of diverse backgrounds and is geographically separated by vast distances, but they are joined by a common bond – they all revel in the ever-changing bounty and beauty of our natural environment.
+Our global senior management team comes from a wide range of diverse backgrounds, but they are joined by a common bond – they all revel in the ever-changing bounty and beauty of our natural environment.

-Our aim is to work with society at every level in the creation and maintenance of environmentally positive solutions to waste management, clean water and sanitation: To minimise the detrimental impact our society is having on nature; to provide education and training in environmental management, imparting an understanding of just how valuable a resource it is; and to harness nature’s own solutions to ensure all the water we use is as clean and safe as possible for us and for the environment in which we live.
+Our aim is to work with society at every level in the creation and maintenance of environmentally positive solutions to waste management, clean water, and sanitation; to minimise the detrimental impact our society is having on nature; to provide education and training in environmental management, imparting an understanding of the value of resources; and to harness nature’s own solutions to ensure all the water we use is as clean and safe as possible for us and for the environment in which we live.

-*With a new study and subsequent calculations showing that our already sizeable water footprint is actually 18% bigger than we thought, the need to preserve and improve our natural water resources is even more important.
+A new study* indicates that our already-sizeable water footprint is actually 18% bigger than we thought; thus the need to preserve and improve our natural water resources is even more important.

 The old estimates of human water consumption add up to a staggering number: 9,100 cubic km per year.
-This volume is about twice the size of Lake Michigan in the US.
+This volume is about twice the size of Lake Michigan.

 Water is a precious resource and needs to be treated accordingly.